offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Variables/Pointers_TOPIC
 ```

 Non-static methods of a class have access to an implicit pointer called `this`, which allows for accessing that instance's members.
-As long as the class member doesn't conflict with a parameter name of the method invoked, the usage of that name will implicitly reference the `this` pointer.
+As long as the class member doesn't conflict with any parameter name of the method invoked, the usage of that name will implicitly reference the `this` pointer.

 The member-of-pointer operator (->) allows for dereferencing a pointer and accessing a member on the result in a more concise form.